Skip to main content

 standing seam 5

-Weighs More than Aluminum: Considering the weight of roofing materials, there are advantages such as durability and easy installation, but there are also disadvantages like added stress on the building's structure.
-Generally, metal roofing is much lighter compared to materials like asphalt shingles or tiles.
+Weighs More than Aluminum: Considering the weight of roofing materials, there are advantages such as durability and easy installation, but disadvantages like added stress on the building's structure.
+Generally, metal roofing is much lighter than asphalt shingles.
 When compared to Galvalume, aluminum is lighter.
-A standard 24-gauge Galvalume roof typically weighs around 1 to 1.5 pounds per square foot for a completed panel.
+A standard 24-gauge Galvalume roof typically weighs 1 to 1.5 pounds per square foot for a completed panel.
 In contrast, a .032 aluminum roof weighs less than half of the weight of the same 24-gauge Galvalume panel.

 May Interact With Other Materials: Galvalume performs optimally when it's not in direct contact with certain building materials, like concrete, treated lumber, copper, lead, bricks, and iron.
 If Galvalume comes into contact with any of these materials and is then exposed to water or an electrolyte, it can result in galvanic corrosion of the metal, potentially causing the roof system to fail.